Real template preview

 How to write a Illustrator CV

-Lead with the part of the role you want more of
+Lead with the kind of illustration work you want more of

-Connect craft to outcomes
+Connect style to outcomes

-Use examples that show how your work improved clarity, consistency, usability, or campaign quality rather than describing visuals alone.
+Use examples that show how your work improved communication, brand consistency, or campaign impact rather than describing visuals alone.

 Keep the skills practical

-Use projects to show process
+Use projects to show judgement

 Recommended skills